Toilet Seat Types

 The four benefits of having the soft close include;

-- Minimal noise – they don’t produce loud clatters even if you lose your grip.
+• Minimal noise – they don’t produce loud clatters even if you lose your grip.
 They’re meant to slowly shut themselves with no noise and added privacy.
 Nobody has to know you went to the loo at night if you regularly visit the washroom then.
 They won’t cause any disturbance at night.

-- They’re easy to maintain – these soft close toilet seats come with a quick release function that allows you to remove the seat and clean it thoroughly and occasionally, as you may like.
+• They’re easy to maintain – these soft close toilet seats come with a quick-release function that allows you to remove the seat and clean it thoroughly and occasionally, as you may like.
 You can easily remove grime, dirt, and debris from the seat.

-- Safety – it’s very likely that you can hurt your fingers when the seat comes slamming back down.
-That’s not the case with a soft close toilet seat.
+• Safety – it’s very likely that you can hurt your fingers when the seat comes slamming back down.
+That’s not the case with a soft-close toilet seat.
 There is a minimized risk of injury and trapping your fingers in there.
 Moreover, regardless of how much force you put in the seat, they’re unlikely to close or open as fast as you want.
 They have their speed rate.

-- Easy to install – even if you have a traditional toilet, you can install a soft close seat to your toilet quickly.
+• Easy to install – even if you have a traditional toilet, you can install a soft close seat to your toilet quickly.
 The process is rather straightforward and comes with a handy guideline to follow.

-Because many of these soft close toilet seats are made of plastic or vinyl, they can get clean really well and don’t have mildew or mold build up as quickly as other materials would.
+Because many of these soft-close toilet seats are made of plastic or vinyl, they can get clean really well and don’t have mildew or mold build up as quickly as other materials would.

 Materials

-Toilet seats are majorly categorized with the materials it’s made of.
+Toilet seats are majorly categorized by the materials it’s made of.
 There are a variety of them, some with excellent features, while others are just aesthetically pleasing.
 Here are the types of materials used to make toilet seats.

 Plastic